 Ask someone his age and he will tell you.
-Ask how he knows and the reply may take more thought.
-Usually it will be on the authority of his parents, who told him his birth date.
+Ask how he knows and the reply takes more thought.
+Usually it is on the authority of his parents, who told him his birth date.
 With the age of the Earth the situation is rather different.
 Although geologists may assume the role of authority figures, they were not present when the Earth came into being, and the planet has no birth certificate.
-To come up with an age requires a dating system and a dating theory, and the theory, in turn, if it is to be trustworthy, needs to be tested against whatever is being dated.
+To come up with an age requires a dating system and a dating theory, and if the theory is to be trusted, it needs to be tested against the thing being dated.
 A coroner may perform an autopsy and deduce that the corpse is of a woman in her 70s, but if the unwrinkled face suggests a girl in her teens, we should suspect there is something wrong with the dating method.
 Common sense plays a role.

 For a rock to be datable, something in it must have changed over time at a regular rate.
 This is what radioactive elements have done.
 They emit particles and thereby decay into other elements.
-Though we cannot predict exactly when an atom will emit a particle, overall the decay takes place at a statistically constant rate, and if we can deduce what the parent-daughter ratio was at the time the rock crystallised, we can calculate how much time elapsed to account for the parent-daughter ratio now.
-Obviously enough, the method applies only to rocks that contain the products of radioactive decay.
+Though we cannot predict exactly when an atom will emit a particle, the decay takes place at a statistically constant rate, and if we can deduce what the parent-daughter ratio was at the time the rock crystallised, the present ratio enables us to calculate how much time has elapsed since.
+Obviously enough, the method applies only to rocks that contain radioactive decay products.

 The shortest astronomical cycles are the day, month, and year.
 In the case of the year, the cycle is defined by the seasons.
 Since the Earth’s axis is at an angle relative to its orbit round the Sun, a hemisphere experiences summer when it is tilted towards the Sun and winter when it is tilted away.
 The seasons constitute the primary astronomical cycle.
 Three others affect the intensity of the seasons.

-The Earth’s tilt – its obliquity – is currently 23.5 degrees.
+The Earth’s tilt, its obliquity, is currently 23.5 degrees.
 The greater the tilt, the greater the difference between summer and winter.
-Over the time that accurate measurements have been possible the tilt has decreased at a rate of 1.19 metres per century.
-It is thought to oscillate between a minimum of around 22 degrees and a maximum of 24.5 degrees.
-A complete cycle is calculated to take 41,000 years, with the period very slowly lengthening over time.
+Over the time that accurate measurements have been made the tilt has decreased at a rate of 1.19 metres per century.
+The tilt is thought to oscillate between a minimum of around 22 degrees and a maximum of 24.5 degrees.
+A complete cycle is calculated to take 41,000 years, with the period very slowly getting longer.

 The shape of the Earth’s orbit round the Sun also varies, from a near-perfect circle to an ellipse.
-This pattern of change – called the eccentricity cycle – extends over 98,000 years.
-When the orbit is markedly elliptical, summers which coincide with the shortest distance between the Sun and the Earth will be warmer than those which coincide with the longest distance.
+This pattern of change, called the eccentricity cycle, extends over 98,000 years.
+When the orbit is markedly elliptical, summers which coincide with the shortest distance between the Sun and the Earth are warmer than those which coincide with the longest distance.

 Finally, there is the phenomenon known as precession, where the elliptical orbit of the Earth turns around itself, and the Earth’s axis wobbles around itself, like the axis of a spinning top.
 Precession of the Earth’s orbit increases the seasonal contrast in one hemisphere while decreasing it in the other.
 At this present stage in the cycle the Earth is closest to the Sun when the northern hemisphere is in winter, so northern winters are less cold and summers less warm.
 Precession of the Earth’s axis (thought to be caused by the pull of the Moon and the Sun on the equatorial bulge) causes a corresponding shift in the celestial poles.
-These days the North Star is in the constellation Ursa Minor, but 5,000 years ago the North Star was in the constellation Draco.
-The precession cycle varies between 19,000 and 23,000 years – again, slowly increasing as time passes.
+Today the North Star is in the constellation Ursa Minor, but 5,000 years ago the North Star was in the constellation Draco.
+The precession cycle varies between 19,000 and 23,000 years, again, slowly increasing with time.

 The three cycles of precession, obliquity and eccentricity are known as Milankovitch cycles, after the scientist who proposed that these long-term variations have a noticeable effect on climate.
-Milutin Milankovitch published his theory in 1941, but it was not until the 1980s that geologists began applying it to sedimentary sequences.
-These – for example chalk sequences – seemed to bear him out.
+Milutin Milankovitch published his theory in 1941, but it was not until the 1980s that geologists began applying it to sedimentary sequences, for example chalk.
 Where deposits were stratified in couplets and sedimentation seemed to have been fairly continuous, one couplet could often be interpreted as indicating a warm climate and the other a cool climate.

 Chalk consists predominantly of microscopic plates from warm-water algae known as coccolithophores.
-Although from a distance it can appear a monotonous mass of white or grey, on closer inspection it proves to be bedded.
-In some places, beds of relatively pure chalk alternate with beds of marl – chalk mixed with clay.
-In others, compact and densely burrowed beds alternate with those that that are not so compact or densely burrowed.
+Although from a distance it can appear a monotonous mass of white or grey, it is in fact bedded.
+In some places, beds of relatively pure chalk alternate with beds of marl, chalk mixed with clay.
+In others, compact and densely burrowed beds alternate with ones that are not so compact or densely burrowed.
 Often the tops of beds are marked by nodules of flint.

-The interpretation offered is that the couplets reflect the precession cycle, with the chalk accumulating when the climate was warmer and drier and the marl when the climate was colder and wetter.
+The couplets are interpreted to reflect the precession cycle, with the chalk accumulating when the climate was warmer and drier and the marl when the climate was colder and wetter.
 Clay eroded from the land more quickly when the weather was rainy, thereby diluting the chalk.
 Although one may question whether the precession cycle should cause ‘wetter’ to go with ‘cooler’ and ‘drier’ with ‘warmer’ (the reverse would also be possible) oscillations in oxygen isotope ratios (δ18O) appear to confirm the interpretation.
 The oscillations reflect changes in temperature and they trace a broadly similar pattern.
 Climate change thus provides an explanation for the occurrence of bedding.

 If the Milankovitch theory is correct, such cyclicity can be used to test radioisotope dating.
 For example, if the system attributes 3 million years to a continuous sequence and the precession cycle was 20,000 years, the sequence should comprise 150 such couplets.
 Substantially more or fewer than 150 would be evidence that the timescale was in error.
 In practice, the two chronological systems rarely give the same result.
-Sometimes even approximate agreement is achieved only on the premise that the couplets reflect obliquity rather than precession – or a mixture.
+Sometimes approx- imate agreement is achieved only on the premise that the couplets reflect obliquity rather than precession, or a mixture.
 Some studies claim to have detected cyclicity corresponding to all three Milankovitch cycles.
-In such instances the smallest cycle is visible as repeating couplets and the larger cycles as ‘bundles’ of couplets – a bundle of four or five being seen as evidence of the eccentricity cycle.
+In such instances the smallest cycle is visible as repeating couplets and the larger cycles as ‘bundles’ of couplets, a bundle of four or five being seen as evidence of the eccentricity cycle.
 Thus, in relation to the Biancone Formation, in the Alps, Mayer and Appel (1999) report:

 Cycle periods of 45 cm, 80 cm and 180 cm likely correspond to dominant precession, obliquity and eccentricity cycles.
-Owing to the inaccuracy of the Cretaceous time scale, periods cannot be matched exactly, but cycle ratios are extremely close to expected ratios so that Milankovitch climate cycles could be positively identified in this Early Cretaceous section.
+Owing to the inaccuracy of the Cretaceous time scale, periods cannot be matched exactly, but cycle ratios are extremely close to expected ratios.

 Since the two chronological systems do not agree, and the timescale based on radioisotope dating is not as precise as outsiders tend to assume, it is the latter which is judged inaccurate.
-Milankovitch cycles offer higher resolution, down to 20,000 years instead of uncertainties of a million years or more, and recently geochronologists have been using them to ‘tune’ their timescale.
-The latest internationally agreed timescale (Gradstein et al 2004) tunes radioisotope dates back to the Miocene.
-Portions of the Triassic, Jurassic, Cretaceous and Palaeocene have also been redated by this method.
+Milankovitch cycles offer higher resolution, down to 20,000 years instead of uncertainties of a million years or more, and geochronologists have recently been using them to ‘tune’ their timescale.
+The latest internationally agreed timescale (Ogg et al. 2016) tunes radioisotope dates back to the Miocene.
+Portions of the Triassic, Jurassic, Cretaceous and Palaeogene have also been redated by this method.

-Astronomical tuning is a rash move, for if the only criterion for determining whether a sedi- mentary sequence reflects Milankovitch cycles is the degree of closeness to the isotope timescale, there is no independent control on either method.
+Astronomical tuning is a rash move, for if the only criterion for determining whether a sedimentary sequence reflects Milankovitch cycles is the degree of closeness to the isotope timescale, there is no independent control on either method.
 The Milankovitch interpretation is upheld by producing a result approximately consistent with the radioisotope dates, and the radioisotope timescale then adjusted to it.
-The reasoning remains circular.
+The reasoning is circular.

 If the danger is not clear enough from the Biancone Formation, it is well illustrated by the debate over a succession in the western Dolomites, where 470 metres encompass around 600 bedding cycles.
 After making allowance for variable rates of sedimentation, researchers thought they could detect signals relating to both precession and eccentricity.
 According to Preto and Hinnov (2003):